tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The discovery issue is common to most SNI encryption solutions.
-The browser issue was solved in [@domfront] by implementing domain fronting as a pluggable transport for he Tor browser.
+The browser issue was solved in [@domfront] by implementing domain fronting as a pluggable transport for the Tor browser.
 The multi-protocol issue can be mitigated by using implementation of other applications over HTTP, such as for example DNS over HTTPS [@?RFC8484].
 The trust issue, however, requires specific developments.